I have always loved to see plants “trained” into a small butterfly bush, especially when they are plants we don’t normally see grown as trees.

 In some states the buddleia is considered an invasive species (BBC) and they are trying to eradicate it.

-There are some non-invasive hybrids available but it’s typically considered an invasive plant in the garden.
+There are some non-invasive hybrids available, and good companion plants, but it’s typically considered an invasive plant in the garden.

 Here are a few of our favorites: